GideonZ/1541u-documentation/api/api_calls.rst

      - This U64-only command causes the machine to power off.
 Note that it is likely that you won't receive a valid response.
    * - ``PUT /v1/machine:menu_button``
      -
-     - This command does the same thing as pressing the Menu button on an 1541 Ultimate cartridge, or briefly pressing the Multi Button on the Ultimate 64.
-The system will either enter or exit the Ultimate menu system depending on it's current state.
+     - This command does the same thing as pressing the Menu button on a 1541 Ultimate cartridge, or briefly pressing the Multi Button on the Ultimate 64.
+The system toggles the Ultimate menu: if the menu is closed, it opens; if the menu is open, it closes.
+   * - ``GET /v1/machine:menu_screen``
+     -
+     - Returns the currently active firmware menu screen as a binary 40x25 character matrix followed by a 40x25 colour-attribute matrix.
+Use this together with ``/v1/machine:input`` to drive and inspect the menu over REST without using the video stream.
+If no readable menu screen is active, the endpoint returns ``404 Not Found`` with the normal JSON ``errors`` array.
    * - ``PUT /v1/machine:writemem``
      - | *address*
        | *data*